 - The 549 bus runs this route, and the nearest bus stop is outside Ivanhoe Station

-- Food/drink options nearby are mostly concentrated on nearby Upper Heidelberg Road - try the Ivanhoe Tavern, Popula Japanese Takeaway, Delhicious Cuisine, and Saffron Cafe for kid-friendly spots.
+- Food on the Boulevard this year includes BBQs by local community groups, coffee and ice cream, or try nearby Upper Heidelberg Road for the Ivanhoe Tavern, Popula Japanese Takeaway, Delhicious Cuisine, and Saffron Cafe for kid-friendly spots.

 Looking For More Festive Fun?